kumuluz/kumuluzee-samples/tutorial-microservice-config-discovery-faulttolerance-logs-metrics-security/README.md

 ##### Define persistance.xml

-In order for our application to connect to defined datasource, we have to specify a persistence unit in `persistence.xml`.
-The following configuration will automatically execute a SQL script on microservice startup to populate database with development data.
+In order for our application to connect to the defined datasource, we have to specify a persistence unit in the `persistence.xml`.
+The following configuration will automatically execute a SQL script on microservice startup to populate the database with the development data.
 Such configuration is useful for development purposes, but not for production environments.

 ```xml